-We find that in Illinois the Illinois Central Railroad line is already the eastern boundary of the St. Louis District, and we recommend that the northern boundaries of the following counties; to wit, Christian, Sangamon, and Morgan be the northern boundary of the St. Louis District, from the Illinois Central Railroad line west to the Illinois River, and that the Illinois River be the western boundary of the district south to the southern boundary of Pike County, and thence the southern boundary of Pike County form the northern boundary to the Mississippi River.
+We find that in Illinois the Illinois Central railroad line is already the eastern boundary of the St. Louis district, and we recommend that the northern boundaries of the following counties; to wit, Christian, Sangamon, and Morgan be the northern boundary of the St. Louis district, from the Illinois Central railroad line west to the Illinois river, and that the Illinois river be the western boundary of the district south to the southern boundary of Pike county, and thence the southern boundary of Pike county form the northern boundary to the Mississippi river.

-Correction; We further recommend that all that part of Illinois lying west of the Illinois Central Railroad line and south of the northern boundary herein defined be included in the St. Louis District.
+Correction; We further recommend that all that part of Illinois lying west of the Illinois Central railroad line and south of the northern boundary herein defined be included in the St. Louis distribution.